robjordan/robjordan.github.io/_posts/2020-09-30-behringer.md

 Two years ago I got interested in buying one or more PA speakers.
 I'm involved with [Cycle Winchester](https://cyclewinchester.org.uk); we campaign to make Winchester beter by bike, and, as part of that, we organise mass cycle rides around the city a couple of times a year.
 We've found that having music on the ride really helps build a joyous mood.
 Fun, but challenging the dominance of motor vehicles on the road.

-Never passing up an opportunity to make a project into a *technology* product, I designed and built some battery-powered amplifiers, packed inside little lunchboxes.
+Never passing up an opportunity to make a project into a *technology* project, I designed and built some battery-powered amplifiers, packed inside little lunchboxes.
 I'll tell you more about those another time!

 But speakers are more of a problem.
 I read a great article ([Off-grid Party Sound Systems](https://www.instructables.com/id/Battery-Powered-Mobile-Party-Sound-Systems/)) that recommended some Behringer speakers and they seemed ideal.
 But I didn't feel like splashing out well over £100 a go for an occasional bit of fun.
-So we made do with domestic speaker filched from our various home stereo systems, awkwardly wrapped in polythene against the elements (we have terrible luck with the weather on our rides!).
+So we made do with domestic speakers filched from our various home stereo systems, awkwardly wrapped in polythene against the elements (we have terrible luck with the weather on our rides!).

 ![Speaker on bike rack]({{ site.url }}/assets/bike-speaker.jpg) ![Amplifier]({{ site.url }}/assets/lunchbox-amplifier.jpg)

 "Maybe one day those PA speakers will be cheaper", I thought, and added them to a subscription in [camelcamelcamel](https://camelcamelcamel.com/).
 In case you don't know, it's a website that will alert you when your chosen product falls below a certain price.
 "If they get below £80, I'm interested".

-Two years later, out of the blue I get an email. *"The Amazon Price for Behringer EuroLive B212XL 800-Watt 2-Way, Passive PA Speaker - Black has dropped at Amazon and is now £1.35 below your desired price."* "Hmm, interesting", I think, but it's still a lot.
+Two years later, out of the blue I get an email. *"The Amazon Price for Behringer EuroLive B212XL 800-Watt 2-Way, Passive PA Speaker has dropped at Amazon and is now £1.35 below your desired price."* "Hmm, interesting", I think, but it's still a lot.

 Then two days later, *"the price has dropped at Amazon and is now £17.70 below your desired price."* Two more days and it's £21 below.
 This continues for four weeks, by which time, the price is £41 and I can't resist any longer.
-Onto Amazon, 9 items available, hit *Buy Now*, but I get this.
+Onto Amazon, nine items available, hit *Buy Now*, but I get this.

 ![Amazon delivery error]({{ site.url }}/assets/amazon-delivery-error.png)